The Friends of Thomas Greene Park

 Read the Good News Here

-The Friends of Douglass/Greene Park, Inc. is a 501(c)(3) organization.
+The Friends of Thomas/Greene Park, Inc. is a 501(c)(3) organization.
 Our mission is to work with the surrounding communities and organizations to revitalize Thomas Greene Park and to support ecological, recreational, educational and economic uses that increase the park’s attractiveness as a destination while respecting the character of the surrounding areas.

 The 2.525 acres of Thomas Greene Park came under NYC Parks jurisdiction in 1938.
 What was known as Double D Playground opened in 1935 and was renamed for local community activist Thomas Greene in 1988.